 At Codility, we’re observing the urgency that companies across all industries are experiencing around a need to build and maintain strong engineering teams.
 We’ve dug deeper into the data from our survey to create a full 14-page report covering:

-- Actionable insights that can be used to optimize hiring strategy
+- Actionable insights that can be used to optimize your recruitment and retention strategies

 - Highly effective tactics that can help you attract and retain top engineering talent